Ama: A Story of the Atlantic Slave Trade

-Ama: A Story of the Atlantic Slave Trade is the debut historical novel by Manu Herbstein.
+Ama: A Story of the Atlantic Slave Trade is the debut historical novel by Manu Herbstein (b.
+1936).
 It has been described as a work of faction that "successfully blends extensive and meticulous research with abundant imagination to transport the reader into the violent world of the Atlantic Slave Trade."

-The book won the 2002 Commonwealth Writers' Prize for the Best First Book.
+The book won the 2002 Commonwealth Writers' Prize for the Best First Book from Africa.